What is a Pre-Pack Administration?

 Does the pre-pack administration suspend or interrupt business?

 Pre-pack administration is a legally complex process.
 However, though little disruption occurs to the progress of the insolvent and to be the new company.
 A pre-pack administration, therefore, offers a seamless business transfer.

-This is because even assets such as contracts in work – for example, contracts for certain services that were only 50% complete at the time of the prior company’s insolvency – can be purchased and transferred to the new company.
+This is because even assets, such as contracts in work – for example, contracts for specific services that were only 50% complete at the time of the previous company’s insolvency – can be purchased and transferred to the new company.

-Dependant on who purchases the assets and other factors will determine if directors from the old company transfer to the new.
-This is due to the fact that the assets are sold and not the business as a whole.
+Depending on who purchases the assets, other factors will determine if directors from the old company transfer to the new.
+This is because the assets are sold, not the business as a whole.

-Unsecured creditors sometimes receive a dividend under the “prescribed part” though no dividend it not unusual.
+Unsecured creditors sometimes receive a dividend under the “prescribed part”, though no dividend is unusual.